futurice/terraform-examples/google_cloud/openresty-beyondcorp/README.md

 If upstream is slow (e.g. scaling up), you can redirect to a WAL.
 Latency is the time to store the message.
 A different location plays back the WAL with retries so you can be sure the request is eventially handled.

-## Extensions Securing a Slack Intergration
+## Extensions Securing a Slack Integration

-Intergration with Slack
+Integration with Slack
 Reads a secret from Google secrets manager and verifies the signature HMAC

-## Extensions Securing a Zapier Intergration
+## Extensions Securing a Zapier Integration

 Zapier can be protected with an Oauth account